-Participant Profile The course is designed for people with technical and non-technical backgrounds such as attorneys, economists, communications specialists, engineers, clerks, technicians, computer specialists, or other personnel.
-The course may also benefit others who require a basic understanding of the spectrum management processes.
+The course is designed for individuals with either technical and non-technical backgrounds ranging from economists, auditors, communications and IT specialists to engineers.
+The course benefits others whose job requires a basic understanding of the spectrum management processes in.

 We try to tailor individual class sessions to meet the needs of the participants.
 When time permits, advice and assistance may be provided on an individual basis to solve unique spectrum management problems.

 The course provides the opportunity for participants to interface with senior officials of the NTIA Office of Spectrum Management and the leaders of the Interdepartment Radio Advisory Committee (IRAC).